-If you are naturally skilled with math and science, you can harness your skills and turn them into a career in biomedical engineering.
+If you are naturally skilled in math and science, you can harness your skills and turn them into a career in biomedical engineering.
 This field requires a strong grasp of human biology and engineering.
 There are two schools in Nevada that offer this degree.
-They are in Nevada's largest cities, Reno and Las Vegas.
-You can earn a Bachelor's degree or Master's degree at both of these colleges.
+They are in Nevada’s largest cities, Reno and Las Vegas.
+You can earn a Bachelor’s degree or Master’s degree at both of these colleges.
 The average cost of tuition is $4,200 per semester, making Nevada one of the most affordable states for students.
 These two schools have an average class size of 24 students.

 If you want a thriving career in biomedical engineering, you need to start by earning a Bachelor’s degree.
 A Bachelor’s degree is composed of 120 credits in general education classes, human biology courses, and engineering courses.
 You can plan on spending four to five years in school earning this degree.

 Your curriculum will depend on which school you attend, but most colleges require many of the same courses.
 Some of the classes you may take include Biomedical Image Processing, Transport in Biological Systems, Biosystems Simulation & Control, and Quantitative Physiology.

 Some programs require you to spend most of your time in the lecture hall, but biomedical engineering is not one of those programs.
 Your time will likely be split between the lecture hall and the engineering lab.
 You can plan on working closely with peers and professors to learn about how each material works.